Definition

 0413 Diamond Samantha 25.50

-In a columnar DBMS, the data would be stored like this: 0411,0412,0413;Moriarty,Richards,Diamond;Angela,Jason,Samantha;52.35,325.82,25.50.
+In a row-oriented DBMS, the data would be stored like this:

-In a row-oriented DBMS, the data would be stored like this: 0411,Moriarty,Angela, 52.35;412, Richards,Jason,325.82;0413,Diamond,Samantha,25.50.
+In a columnar DBMS, the data would be stored like this:

 Benefits of using a columnar database

 Columnar databases have been around for decades but offer benefits for modern business applications, such as data analytics, business intelligence (BI) and data warehousing -- but that's not all.
-Here are three key advantages of columnar databases:
+Here are four key advantages of columnar databases:

 • Speed and efficiency.
 Columnar databases perform analytical queries faster than other database methodologies.
 They are also quick and efficient at performing joins, a way of combining data from two tables in a relational database.
-Although it's a standard way of combining data, a join can be inefficient and slow performance.
+Although it's a standard way of combining data, a join can be inefficient and slow performing.
 A columnar database can join any number of data sets quickly, and it can aggregate the results of a query into a single output.

 Columnar database limitations